eXascaleInfolab/recimpute/README.md

 ```bash
     $ python recimpute.py -mode eval -model_id -1 -id savefile_name
 ```
-- Note: Make sure that you compute the average over multiple runs

 - Users can apply the trained model to new time series (my_timeseries.csv) using the following command:

 ```bash